Marriage Marriage

 • Correlation does not equal causation: Age, education, or income might correlate with marital success, but they don’t necessarily cause it.
 Other factors like individual personalities and relationship dynamics play a significant role.

-• Focus on averages: Studies analyze large datasets, offering insights into trends but not individual predictions.
+• Focus on Averages: Studies analyze large datasets, offering insights into trends but not individual predictions.
 Your unique circumstances and relationship dynamics are crucial considerations.

-• Marriage is a personal decision: There’s no one-size-fits-all answer, and the best age depends on your circumstances, maturity, and relationship readiness.
+• Marriage is a Personal Decision: There’s no one-size-fits-all answer, and the best age depends on your circumstances, maturity, and relationship readiness.

-• Focus on building a strong foundation: Invest in personal growth, emotional intelligence, and open communication within your relationship.
+• Focus on Building a Strong Foundation: Invest in personal growth, emotional intelligence, and open communication within your relationship.

-• Seek professional guidance: Relationship therapists or premarital counseling can offer valuable insights and support.
+• Seek Professional Guidance: Relationship therapists or premarital counseling can offer valuable insights and support.

 • The Child Marriage Restraint Act of 1929

-The journey to combat legal age of marriage in India began with the Child Marriage Restraint Act, also known as the Sarda Act.
+The journey to combat the legal age of marriage in India began with the Child Marriage Restraint Act, also known as the Sarda Act.
 Enacted on April 1, 1930, this law aimed to restrict the practice of child marriage nationwide, excluding some princely states like Hyderabad and Jammu and Kashmir.
 Initially, the Act set the minimum age of marriage at 18 for males and 14 for females.
 Post-independence in 1949, the minimum age for females was raised to 15, and in 1978, it was further increased to 18 for females and 21 for males.

 The Act also prescribed penalties for those involved in child marriages.
 Males aged 18-21 marrying a child faced up to 15 days of imprisonment, a fine of 1,000 rupees, or both.
 Males above 21 faced up to three months of imprisonment with a possible fine.
 Those performing or directing the marriage ceremony faced up to three months of imprisonment unless they could prove the marriage wasn’t a child marriage.
 Parents or guardians facilitating the marriage could face up to three months of imprisonment or a fine.